The need of writing and publishing children books in indigenous African languages

 Although there is evidence of a growing interest in producing books in local languages, the number of titles is constrained by funding.

-The challenges for authors include the need to understand the ingredients for successful children’s books and for the sensitivity necessary to negotiate the linguistic challenges associated with a newly emergent genre in African languages.
+The challenges for authors include the need to understand the ingredients for successful children’s books and the sensitivity necessary to negotiate the linguistic challenges associated with a newly emergent genre in African languages.
 Support, in the form of competitions and workshops, relies on external funding and expertise and offers only temporary solutions.

 Some sounds untranslatable into print

 Publishing in local African languages requires new resources that are different from the existing international languages.
-For example, the publisher may need to buy additional equipment’s or software that can handle African signs and symbols.
+For example, the publisher may need to buy additional equipment or software that can handle African signs and symbols.

 Insufficient readership in African indigenous languages

 Many publishers would tell you that it’s a very risky investment to publish a book (either for children or not) in an indigenous language because it usually limits the potential number of people who can purchase and read it.
-Since a publisher is more a businessman than a philanthropist, s(he) would naturally prefer publishing in a language that is more marketable with a greater potential of return on investments (ROI).
+Since a publisher is more of a businessman than a philanthropist, s(he) would naturally prefer publishing in a language that is more marketable with a greater potential of return on investments (ROI).

-So not publishing multilingual books in African indigenous languages because of insufficient economic gain is comprehensible but let’s be bold, and future-minded as Ngugi Wa Thiongo and other African authors, publishers and book lovers who have consistently taken that “risk”.
+So not publishing multilingual books in African indigenous languages because of insufficient economic gain is comprehensible, but let’s be bold and future-minded as Ngugi Wa Thiongo and other African authors, publishers, and book lovers who have consistently taken that "risk.".
 Caine Prize nominee and literary superstar Chimamanda Adichie now refuses to have a glossary at the end of her books and has stopped italicizing foreign words.

 Contemporary parents prefer books in English or French